 - Kidney Problems

-In addition to the symptoms, silicosis can also make the patient more vulnerable to lung diseases like tuberculosis, chronic obstructive pulmonary disease, and lung cancer.
+In addition to the symptoms, silicosis can also make the patient more vulnerable to lung diseases like tuberculosis, chronic obstructive pulmonary disease and lung cancer.
 Silicosis also makes patients vulnerable to some autoimmune disorders like lupus.

 Who is At Risk for Railroad Worker Silicosis?

 Railroad workers who are most at risk are maintenance of way workers.
-These workers use machinery like ballast regulators, brooms, adzers, undercutters, and tie tampers to maintain rails.
-Maintenance of way workers are constantly exposed to dust from the ballast as they hammer, crush, manipulate, drill, or level the rocks during maintenance.
+These workers use machinery like ballast regulators, brooms, adzers, undercutters and tie tampers to maintain rails.
+Maintenance of way workers are constantly exposed to dust from the ballast as they hammer, crush, manipulate, drill or level the rocks during maintenance.

 Is Silicosis Preventable?

 What makes railroad worker silicosis so tragic is the fact that the disease is completely preventable.
 Workers who are provided with personal protective equipment (PPE) and a safe and compliant work environment should not develop silicosis.
-Sadly, more than one million workers in the U.S. face exposure to silica dust each year.
+Sadly, more than two million workers in the U.S. face exposure to silica dust each year.

 In 1996, crystalline silica dust (respirable particles) was identified as a human carcinogen.
-The Occupational Safety and Health Administration (OSHA), the Agency for Research on Cancer (IARC), and the Centers for Disease Control and Prevention (CDC) have all weighed in on the danger of high silica exposure.
+The Occupational Safety and Health Administration (OSHA), the Agency for Research on Cancer (IARC) and the Centers for Disease Control and Prevention (CDC) have all weighed in on the danger of high silica exposure.
 These organizations have set guidelines and exposure limits in an effort to reduce the number of silicosis cases.

 Despite guidelines, the CDC estimates that 250 U.S. workers die with silicosis each year.
-These workers have been exposed to silica dust while working in mining, construction, sandblasting, foundry work, and the maritime industry.
+These workers have been exposed to silica dust while working in mining, construction, sandblasting, foundry work and the maritime industry.